-Learning Target: 👬Participants will be able to identify the causes of Climate🌪️ Change and demonstrate ways to reduce🌒 carbon footprint.👣 Communicate by recycling plastic cup to improve social behavior.
-Reducing water waste by turning off tap after drink.
+Narrator 🗣️ People with all abilities 🫶.👀👂🏾 👬Participants will be able to identify the causes of Climate🌪️ Change and demonstrate ways to reduce🌒 their carbon footprint.👣 Communicate by recycling plastic cups to improve social behavior, like reducing water waste by turning off the tap after drinking.

 (Gentle background music begins)